M3-org/git-gud/README.md

 If you want to present as vtuber see https://github.com/madjin/vtuber-podcast

 [Marketing: Building an Audience by Lakuza | TLX Spring 2021](https://www.youtube.com/watch?v=7o2qffqSWOc)

+DM jin on M3 discord when you're done share your work (hackmd notes / video)

+You will get a M3 POAP for completing

 g'luck